f00b4r0/simple_pushota/README.md

 The code will check that a payload length is provided in the request headers, and that the upload content is actually at least the same length as what was specified in the POST request.
-Integrity checks are "delegated" to the underlying app_update subsystem,
+Integrity checks are "delegated" to the underlying app_update subsystem, and the implementation gracefully handles the case where no
+OTA partitions are available.

 If the `conn_cb` parameter is not `NULL` the pointed function will be executed immediately after a connection is established, before any processing is done on the content of the HTTP request.